 42 Route 237 N., Frelighsburg

 A family-run orchard in Frelighsburgh, families will not only be privy to apple picking but also to the orchard’s very own old-fashioned cider vinegar, jellies, preserves and mustards, which are sure to tickle the taste buds.
-Moreover, the orchards lets you take a stroll through history as the vinegar mill and boutique are both found inside historic barns built in 1856 and once owned by Quebec Premier Adelard Godbout –you can read all about the history of the farm on different informational panels scattered throughout the site.
+Moreover, the orchards lets you take a stroll through history as the newly-renovated vinegar mill and boutique are both found inside historic barns built in 1856 and once owned by Quebec Premier Adelard Godbout –you can read all about the history of the farm on different informational panels scattered throughout the site.
 Or, you could just sit back, relax and have a picnic by the Pike River.
 It is open to the public Thursday through Sunday from mid-August to mid-November.
 Apple picking starts early September.
 It is approximately one hour and 15 minute drive from Montreal.
 For the 2020-2021 season, it will be business as usual for the Verger Au Coeur de la Pomme, and families can still enjoy u-pick, while its picnic tables will continue to be available.
 The store, however, will be limiting the number of customers they will allow inside at the same time.
 Only one member of each family will be allowed in at a time, but the orchard will be offering tastings of their products outside to help speed traffic inside the store.

 Vergers et Cidrerie Denis Charbonneau

 575 Rang de la Montagne, Mont St. Grégoire.